Can Cinnamon Lower Uric Acid In Gout Patients?

 What is the evidence regarding cinnamon’s effect on the human body?

 Now let’s dig in into the health benefits of cinnamon.
-Studies have show that just a small amount of cinnamon taken daily can significantly reduce blood pressure.
-Studies have also show that taking ½ a teaspoon of cinnamon powder daily decreases cholesterol for those with high cholesterol.
-When mixed with honey, ½ a teaspoon largely reduces the symptoms of osteoarthritis and it is used to relieve all kinds of joint pains including gout and arthritis!
+Studies have show that just a small amount of cinnamon taken daily may significantly reduce blood pressure.
+Studies have also show that taking ½ a teaspoon of cinnamon powder daily may help decrease cholesterol for those with high cholesterol.
+When mixed with honey, ½ a teaspoon largely may also help reduce the symptoms of osteoarthritis and cinnamon may be used to relieve all kinds of joint pains including gout and arthritis!

-Furthermore, cinnamon decreases the body’s blood sugar levels helping people with diabetes by slowing the rate at which the stomach empties after meals, reducing the rise in blood sugar after eating.
+Furthermore, cinnamon may help control the body’s blood sugar levels helping people with diabetes by slowing the rate at which the stomach empties after meals, limiting the rise in blood sugar after eating.
 (See the following study.)
-Cinnamon also helps people with type 2 diabetes improve their ability to respond to insulin by normalizing their blood sugar levels.
+Cinnamon may also help people with type 2 diabetes improve their ability to respond to insulin by normalizing their blood sugar levels.
 Numerous studies conclude this from the US Agricultural Research Service from a study done on humans and the December 2003 issue of Diabetes Research and Clinical Practice from a study done on rats.